Are Benefits Taxable?

 - If both your employer and you pay the premiums then the tax liability will generally be split.

-If you are unsure what type of policy or plan you have, and you think your employer might be paying the premiums, you can look at your application (there is typically a portion that states who is responsible for the premiums) or talk to your HR department.
+If you are unsure what type of disability insurance policy or plan you have, and you think your employer might be paying the premiums, you can look at your application (there is typically a portion that states who is responsible for the premiums) or talk to your HR department.
 For more information, talk to your accountant.
 You can also go to to the IRS website on disability insurance proceeds to find additional information.

 It may be tempting to save money by enrolling only in a plan solely paid for by your employer, paying premiums with pre-tax dollars, or deducting premiums as business expenses.
-But keep in mind that, if you do become disabled, the amount of your benefits actually available to you will substantially decrease if you are required to pay income tax on them.
+But keep in mind that, if you do become disabled, the amount of your disability benefits actually available to you will substantially decrease if you are required to pay income tax on them.